torvalds/linux/Documentation/dev-tools/kgdb.rst

 There are two ways to switch from kgdb to kdb: you can use gdb to issue a maintenance packet, or you can blindly type the command ``$3#33``.
 Whenever the kernel debugger stops in kgdb mode it will print the message ``KGDB or $3#33 for KDB``.
-It is important to note that you have to type the sequence correctly in one pass.
-You cannot type a backspace or delete because kgdb will interpret that as part of the debug stream.
+It is important to analte that you have to type the sequence correctly in one pass.
+You cananalt type a backspace or delete because kgdb will interpret that as part of the debug stream.

 1. Change from kgdb to kdb by blindly typing::